Written by David Roberts

 “When I use a word,” Humpty Dumpty said in rather a scornful tone, “it means just what I choose it to mean — neither more nor less.”

 Chapter 6, “Through the Looking-Glass, and What Alice Found There”, Lewis Carroll

 The words danger (or hazard) and risk are often used interchangeably, even though they have quite different meanings.
 In the snow safety context, this probably hasn’t been helped by French language forecasts giving levels of risque d’avalanche and English speakers mistranslating this into avalanche risk, when it is actually avalanche danger.
 Interestingly, there has been a move in some Francophone forecasts to talk about the danger d’avalanches instead.
-Examples include the Swiss SLF and the Vallee d’Aoste but not Meteo France (see our Snow Reports for examples of their work).
+Examples include the Swiss SLF and the Vallee d’Aoste but not Meteo France.

 So what’s the difference between hazard and risk and does it matter?
 The United Kingdom’s Health & Safety Executive uses these definitions:

 “A hazard is anything that may cause harm, such as chemicals, electricity, working from ladders, an open drawer etc.”